How to pay yourself as a business owner in Canada

 Key takeaways

-- Balance your personal financial needs with business cash flow by paying yourself conservatively and consistently, ensuring the business maintains 30-90 days of operating expenses plus funds for growth opportunities.
+- Balance personal financial needs with business cash flow.
+Pay yourself conservatively and consistently, while keeping 30 to 90 days of operating expenses in reserve.

-- Consult with an accountant or tax professional to determine the most tax-efficient payment strategy for your specific situation, as each method has different implications for CPP contributions, tax deductions, and retirement planning.
+- An accountant or tax professional can help you find the most tax-efficient strategy.
+Each method has different implications for CPP contributions, RRSP room, and retirement planning.

 What to consider before paying yourself